-- Preheat oven to 375 degrees F. Line a baking sheet with foil and fit it with a rack.
-Spray the rack with olive oil.
+- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with foil and fit it with a rack.
+Spray the rack with oil.

 - In a shallow bowl, mix the Parmesan with the black pepper, garlic powder, paprika, oregano and cayenne.
 Set aside.

-- In another shallow bowl, melt the butter.
+- In a shallow microwave-safe bowl, melt the butter.

-- Dip each chicken wing part into the melted butter, then dredge in the Parmesan mixture.
+- Dip each wing into the melted butter, then dredge it in the Parmesan mixture.

 - Place the coated chicken wings on the rack.
-Spray them with oil.
+Lightly spray them with oil.